 - To apply for a waiver of the LSIT exam, you must complete the Professional Land Surveyor Application form and check the box indicating that you are specifically seeking a waiver.
 Documents to substantiate that you meet the above requirements must be included with the application.

-Beginning with the October 2010 administration, ALL applicants will be required to register for the examination with NCEES in addition to submitting their application and fee to the Board.
-This new process will apply to all applicants, including those who are re-filing or retaking an examination.
+ALL applicants will be required to register for the examination with NCEES in addition to submitting their application and fee to the Board.
+This process applies to all applicants, including those who are re-filing or retaking an examination.

 NCEES registration will be open 24 hours a day during the open registration period.
 Applicants will need to register on the NCEES web site as well as submitting all of the required application materials and fees to the Board.
 Applicants will not be allowed to sit for the examinations if they have not met the Board's requirements and have registered with NCEES.

 COMITY APPLICATION- An applicant who obtained licensure as a Professional Land Surveyor in another state by taking and passing the national Land Surveyor examination must complete the application and pass the four-hour California State-Specific Land Surveyor examination to become licensed to practice in California.
 Please check the box for comity ONLY if you hold a valid Professional Land Surveyor license in another state.
 You must also submit a completed Verification of Registration form from the states where you were originally examined and licensed.
 (If the state will not release the verification form to you, you must indicate in the Remarks section of the application that you have requested a verification form to be sent to the Board.
 If you have not received the verification form by the Final Filing Date, you must indicate in the Remarks section of the application when you requested it; no extensions of the Final Filing Date will be given.)
 You must also submit your completed Take Home Examination with your application.